datawire/ambassador-docs/topics/using/gateway-api.md

 ## Using the Gateway API

 Ambassador Edge Stack now supports a limited subset of the new `v1alpha1` [Gateway API](https://gateway-api.sigs.k8s.io/).
+Note that the Gateway API is not supported when `AMBASSADOR_LEGACY_MODE` is set.

 Support is currently limited to the following fields, however this will expand in future releases: